Pork Bistek Tagalog with 1/2 a Kilo of Onions

 Nutritional Facts

-Pork loin is a relatively lean cut, offering a good source of protein with less fat compared to shoulder cuts.
+Pork Bistek Tagalog can be cooked with Pork loin which is a relatively lean cut, offering a good source of protein with less fat compared to shoulder cuts.
 Red onions add antioxidants and natural sweetness without extra calories.
 Like most savory dishes, it’s best enjoyed with mindful portions if you are watching sodium intake.
 Pairing it with vegetables or brown rice can create a well-balanced plate.

 Call to Action